What does oil on lawn mower spark plug mean?

 Electrodes that have been worn thin are a sign of overheating, often caused by too much ethanol in the gas.
 If your plug has wet, oily deposits, it's time to take the mower in for servicing, because oil is leaking into the combustion chamber where it shouldn't be.

-In this regard, can oil ruin spark plugs?
+Similarly one may ask, can oil ruin spark plugs?

 Oil making its way into the spark plug wells will drastically affect the engines performance, leading to misfires, increased oil consumption and blue exhaust.
 In extreme cases, it can even lead to an engine fire.
 If the vehicle is exhibiting any of these symptoms, the spark plugs should be inspected immediately.